pratiktri/server_init_harden/README.md

     * (If so opted) New root password
     * SSH Private Key
     * SSH Public Key

+Step 2 & Step 5 are most time consuming operations.

+Step 8 is the most dangerous operation.

+# Error Handling
+Since the script has the potential to make you loose access to your server, it takes a number of steps to recover from an error.

+## Back up files
+Script creates a back of every file that it changes.

+Back up files are stored in the same directory as the original file.

+Back up file name = (Original File Name) + "." + (Script start timestamp in '%d_%m_%Y-%H_%M_%S' format) + "_bak"

+So, if the original file name was *sshd_config* and the script was started at 25th January 2019 09:15:25, then the backup files name would be *sshd_config.25_01_2019-09_15_25_bak*

+## Recovery
+Script *tries* to recover from an error if it can determine that an error has occured.
+What is does to recover depends on which step the error has occured.

+**Step 9 (Alter /etc/ssh/sshd_config) is where most danger resides.** If this step fails & script can not successfully recovery - then you'll most likey loose all access to your system.

 ## Details of each operation
 ### 1. Create non-root user and give it "sudo" privilege